 For smells that arise from mildew (fungus), bacteria, yeast, and other

-microbes, a sanitizing agent, applied after cleaning, may help reduce or eliminate
+microbes, a sanitizing agent, applied after cleaning, may reduce or eliminate

 the odor.
 The cleaning itself will remove most of the microbes, but the

-sanitizing agent will help to prevent remaining microbes from multiplying.
+sanitizing agent may prevent remaining microbes from multiplying.

 To be effective, these products must reach the source of the problem.
 If

 urine is deep in a carpet pad, reaching it with a sanitizing agent may